 Certifying Board Services

-This position requires the skill set necessary to interact seamlessly with the medical and administrative leadership of the AOA and Bureau of Osteopathic Specialists (BOS), affiliate medical associations’ leadership, staff and constituents involved in the certification process, certifying specialty board members and the members of the AOA.
-The ability to handle confidential material with the utmost discretion, deal with highly sensitive situations, and possess scrupulous attention to detail is also required in this position.
+This position requires the skill set necessary to interact seamlessly with the physician and administrative leadership of the AOIA and its Board of Director, health care business leaders and innovators, physician members of the AOA, hospital and facility executives, insurance executives, and government payers.
+The ability to handle confidential material with the utmost discretion, resolve and assist with physician practice requests, demonstrate acumen toward strong business plan development, and possess scrupulous attention to detail, and managerial leadership, is also required in this position.

-Experience: Minimum 10 years of health care administration or management experience, with strong medical relations experience and quality improvement skills.
+Experience: Minimum 8-10 years of senior health care administration experience, with strong staff leadership and quality management skills.

-Education: Bachelor's degree in computer science or similar discipline or equivalent in technical training/experience
+Education: Bachelor's degree in computer science or other technical discipline, or equivalent in technical training/experience.

 Please apply to this position using our online applicant system with the following link: http://bit.ly/1J6L7mR